markfinger/python-js-host/README.md

 ### Function

-`Function` objects enable you to connect to a running JS host and request the output of a function which matches a specified name.
+`Function` objects enable you to connect to a running JS host and request the output of the function matching the specified name.

 If your `host.config.js` file resembled the following